 All applicants must submit a short Letter of Interest (LOI) before being invited for a full application.
 We do this so that projects that do not align with our guiding values or funding criteria do not spend their precious time filling out our longer application.
 All LOIs will be reviewed through our participatory process.

 Applications completed by young adults involved with the project are strongly encouraged, and we welcome your feedback on how to make our applications more accessible.

 - March 1 - LOI Deadline & application reader registration deadline

 - March 15 - LOI decisions & proposal invitations sent

 - June 10-11 - grantmaking committee review meeting

 - June 19 - decisions announced

-2018 Young Leaders Grantees must submit a Final Report before reapplying.
+2018 Young Leaders Grantees must submit a Final Report before being awarded another grant.
 Click here to submit a Final Report for the Young Leaders Grant.

 Applications for the Young Leader grant are now closed - please check back in January 2020 for information about our next grant round.